eXpandFramework/Reactive.XAF/src/Modules/GridListEditor/Readme.md

 ![image](https://user-images.githubusercontent.com/159464/64824092-c9a5c700-d5c1-11e9-96b8-5267876fa7c4.png)

 ### Tests
-The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/GridListEditor)
+The module is tested on Azure for each build with these [tests](https://github.com/eXpandFramework/Packages/tree/master/src/Tests/Xpand.XAF.s.GridListEditor.GridListEditor).
+All Tests run as per our [Compatibility Matrix](https://github.com/eXpandFramework/DevExpress.XAF#compatibility-matrix)
 ### Examples

 The module is valuable in scenarios where an external signal notifies about new data and you refresh your View.
 Such an example is the [Reactive.Logger.Client](https://github.com/eXpandFramework/DevExpress.XAF/tree/master/src/Modules/Reactive.Logger.Client.Win)